FAQ

 Q. I need to get married in a hurry, can I get a shortening of time?

 There are some circumstances in which you can get married without giving the full month’s notice.
-These relate to:

 – Employment related or other travel commitments